tom-mi/iBrew/help/README_part4.md

 #### REST API

-You can fin the rest api under:
+You can find information on the rest api under:

 ```
 http://ip:port/info/api